Rachel Keller (actress)

-Rachel Rye Keller is an American actress, best known for her roles as Sydney "Syd" Barrett in the FX television series Legion and as Simone Gerhardt in the second season of the FX black comedy crime drama anthology series Fargo.
+Rachel Rye Keller is an American actress, best known for her roles as Sydney "Syd" Barrett in the FX television series Legion and as Simone Gerhardt in the second season of the FX comedy crime drama anthology series Fargo.

 Early life

 Keller was born in Los Angeles on December 25, 1992, and grew up in Saint Paul, Minnesota.
 She attended the Saint Paul Conservatory for Performing Artists and graduated in 2014 from Carnegie Mellon University.
 Keller's father is Jewish, and she celebrates Hanukkah.

 Career

 Keller began her career with roles in various short films and guest starring roles in the television series The Mentalist and Supernatural.

 Keller received wide recognition for her recurring role as Simone Gerhardt in the second season of the FX anthology television series Fargo.

 Between 2017 and 2019, she starred as Sydney "Syd" Barrett, the female lead in the FX series Legion.

 In 2019, Keller starred as Cassandra Pressman in the Netflix mystery drama series The Society.
 In 2022, she had a leading role in the HBO Max series Tokyo Vice, replacing Odessa Young.